 If you do not resolve financial matters during the divorce process, by way of a legally binding order, then your claims against each other remain open for income, capital and pensions and either of you may apply to the Court in the future for a financial order.
 This means that if either of you win the lottery or receive an inheritance, the other may make try to make a claim over this.
 Or if either of you has a change in circumstances, you may find that the other feels differently about how the finances have been divided.

-If you have any questions regarding the above, or wish to speak to a member of our Family Department about getting a divorce or your financial matters, or any other aspect of family law, then please do not hesitate to contact us on 0118 975 6622 (Lower Earley office) or 01491 570900 (Henley-on-Thames office), or you can email us a query by clicking here.
+If you have any questions or wish to speak to a member of our Divorce & Family team about getting a divorce or any other aspect of family law, then please contact us on 0118 975 6622 (Lower Earley office) or 01491 570900 (Henley-on-Thames office).